 The population of York is currently estimated to be 208,000.
 At the time of the last census (2011) the population of York was 198,051 with 83,552 households.
 In the last ten years leading to 2011 the population of York had grown at a faster rate than the region and than England as a whole.
 By 2032, the population of York is projected to be between 224,000 and 232,000 people.

-Life expectancy at birth for people born in York is typically similar to or slightly above the national average and this has been true for at least the last ten years.
-Life expectancy for both men and women across England is increasing slightly year on year.
-The York trend for men follows the national pattern whereas life expectancy at birth for women born in York has reached a plateau over the last three years.
+Life expectancy at birth for people born in York is similar to or slightly above the national average and this has been true for at least the last ten years.
+Life expectancy for men is still rising slightly year on year, whereas the data for women has reached a plateau.
+York is keeping pace with both these trends.

 There is a significant difference between the most deprived and the least deprived wards.
 Between 2010-2014, women in the most deprived wards live for 7.7 fewer years, and men live for 5 fewer years, than their less deprived peers in the city.

 In the 2011 census, 94% of residents in York describe themselves as 'White British'; this is substantially larger than the national average.
 The largest minority ethnic group in York is Chinese; this is partly due to the large number of international students.
 The majority (91%) of residents in York were born in the UK.
 Trends over the last two decades indicate that York is becoming more ethnically diverse and this trend is expected to continue.